Feudal and Dark Ages in BHGS_Challenge_2015/I 2015

 Ker-Boom - the Crusaders went down quickly, unable to run away from the charge of the far heavier German horsemen

 The two lines were steaming towards each other at a rate of knots - the Germans had a pretty even Knight on Knight matchup in the near distance, whereas off in the mists of far-away the line of heavy duty infantry were pushing up as quickly as they could to try and close in on the Crusader Spearmen and get their well engineered German halberds into action.
 The Vikings were almost certainly right at the far end, matching off against Crusader bowmen and hoping to stop Crusader horse from getting past them and round the German right flank.
-The story of the battle was developing as if it were being told in a tapestry woven from the threads of Gorm the Hydrophobic's flame-singed fishbelly
+By now many men had fallen under the baleful influence of Arshram the Turophobic's filth-encrusted two-piece sofa and reclining chair set!

 With no shooting skirmishers, the German Pikemen could at last stand bravely towards the front line - they would be a factor up against the enemy spearmen, and positioned next to the halberdiers it would be a nasty combo for the armoured Crusader spearmen to deal with